mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 the responsibility of the application by means of appropriate use of flow identifiers and the corresponding signaling.

-RTP senders SHOULD consider the header overhead assosiated with QUIC datagrams and sure that the RTP/RTCP packets including their payloads, QUIC, and IP headers will fit into path MTU.
+RTP senders SHOULD consider the header overhead associated with QUIC datagrams and ensure that the RTP/RTCP packets including their payloads, QUIC, and IP headers will fit into path MTU.

 What else?